CHCAA-EDUX/NLP-AU/syllabus/readme.md

 * Raffel, C., et al. (2020).
 "Exploring the Limits of Transfer Learning with a Unified Text-to-Text Transformer", [arXiv:1910.10683](https://arxiv.org/abs/1910.10683) [cs.LG]
 * Rogers, A., Kovaleva, O., & Rumshisky, A. (2020).
 "A Primer in BERTology: what we know about about how BERT works", _Transactions of the Association for Computational Linguistics_, 8, 842-866.
 * Urban, C.J & Gates, K.M.
 (2020).
 "Deep Learning: A Primer for Psychologists", _Psychological Methods_, 26(6), 743–773.
-* van Miltenburg, E., van der Lee, C., Krahmer, E. (2021).
-"Preregistering NLP research", _Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies_, 613-623.
 * Vaswani, A, Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A.N., Kaiser, Ł, & Polosukhin, I. (2017).
 "Attention is all you need", NIPS'17: Proceedings of the 31st International Conference on Neural Information Processing Systems.

 ## Additional Resources ###